Ultimate Guide to Hvar Island in Croatia

 Other Things to Do in Hvar…

 And finally, for all adventure & water-lovers, you MUST check out the famous “Blue Cave” on the island of Bisevo, past Vis.
-You’ll need to take a tour here, & it will likely be an all-day adventure…but they often combine it with gorgeous stops on Vis & the Pakleni Islands, making it well worth the price of admission (tours start at $65+).
+You’ll need to take a tour there, & it will be an all-day adventure…but they often combine it with gorgeous stops on Vis & the Pakleni Islands, making it well worth the price of admission (tours start at $65+).

-Thanks for checking out this “Ultimate Guide to Hvar Island in Croatia!”
-If you really want to make the most of your trip & see more of the island than just Hvar Town, rent a car or scooter & cruise the back roads to beautiful Jelsa & the island’s interior.
-You’ll find more off-the-beaten path places this way, & beat the crowds ~ even in July & August!
+Thanks for checking out this guide to Hvar Island!
+If you want to make the most of your trip & see more of the island than just Hvar Town, rent a car or scooter & cruise the back roads to beautiful Jelsa & the island’s interior.

 xoxo Noelia